But what are the pros and cons of training with heart rate versus training with power, and what’s the best option for you?

-However, with power meters becoming cheaper than ever and an increasingly common sight aboard the bikes of non-professional cyclists, it’s logical to ask whether it’s better to train with a heart rate monitor or a power meter.
+However, with power meters becoming cheaper than ever and an increasingly common sight aboard the bikes of non-professional cyclists – not to mention the integration of power meters into smart trainers – it’s logical to ask whether it’s better to train with a heart rate monitor or a power meter.

 After all, it’s not always clear exactly what a power meter offers that a heart rate monitor doesn’t, or whether you should abandon heart rate training entirely if you decide to upgrade to a power meter.

-To get some answers, let’s take a look into how each tool works, their respective pros and cons, as well as some tips on combining the two for the best results in training.
+To get some answers, let’s take a look into how each tool works, their respective pros and cons, as well as some tips on combining the two for the best training results.

 How heart rate monitors and power meters work

 Most heart rate monitors work by measuring the electrical signals generated by your heart as it beats.
-A simple chest strap sends that signal to a connected device like a computer head unit or wrist watch.
+A simple chest strap sends that signal to a connected device like a bike computer or smartwatch.

-In comparison, a power meter is a component on the bike itself (e.g. rear hub, pedals, cranks etc) with a number of strain gauges, which measure the force applied when pedalling.
-Using measurements of both the torque applied and angular velocity, it’s possible to then calculate power output (measured in watts).
+In comparison, a power meter is a component on the bike itself (e.g. rear hub, pedals, cranks etc), or on a smart trainer, with a number of strain gauges, which measure the force applied when pedalling.
+Using measurements of both the torque applied and angular velocity (or cadence), it’s possible to then calculate power output (measured in watts).

 It’s quite clear, then, that although both tools are used for similar purposes — that is, to provide data to guide your training and racing — they’re actually measuring two very different things.